stevetasticsteve/kovol-language-tools/pseudocode.md

 - else if last character = "g"
   - shorten suffixes by removing first 2 characters
   - 1p suffix = "oŋg"

+- if last 2 characters are "ɛl"
+  - short suffixes 2 characters
+  - if preceded by "u" in previous syllable
+    - suffixes = "ugam", "ugoŋ", "uga", "aŋg", "uguma", "ugand"
+  - else
+      - change "ɛ" to "a" in root for 1s, 3s, 1p, 2p, 3p
+      - change "ɛ" to "o" in root for 2s
+      - suffixes = "agam", "ogoŋ", "aga", "aŋg", "agama", "agand"

 - **Result = root + suffix**